PawarMukesh/PawarMukesh/README.md

 - *❓ Ask me about related to AI/ML*.

 - *⚡Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
-It is really fun. *🙂
+It is really fun*.🙂

 </td>